blueqwertz/Secure-Chat/README.md

 ### How to install

-Run the install.bat file, which is located in the client/ folder to install all required dependencies.
+Run install.bat, which is located in the client/ folder to install all required dependencies.

+Run install.bat, which is located in the server/ folder to install all required server dependencies.

-Configure the config.yaml file in the client folder like this
+Configure config.yaml in the client folder like this...

 ```
 server: